adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 - Discord
 - LinkedIn

 Ally does not store any users or access tokens on your behalf.
 It implements the OAuth2 and OAuth1 protocols, authenticates a user with social service, and provides user details.

-As a next step, you can store that information inside a database or perform a one-time action.
+You can store that information inside a database and use the [auth](../auth/introduction.md) package to login the user within your application.

 ## Installation
 Install the package from the npm packages registry using one of the following commands.